Leadership is performance—and nowhere is that truer than in public speaking. Learn these 12 ways to command a stage to move and inspire audiences!

 Whether you’re contributing at a team meeting, presenting in a boardroom, or delivering a conference keynote, if you’re the one speaking, you’re leading.

 Or you should be.

 Leaders understand the extraordinary level of focus needed to accomplish their tasks.
-Can you imagine a high-profile speech by a leader who isn't focused?
 From your physical stance to breath control to trusting silence, you need to learn how to present while commanding attention.
 Discover theater-based techniques that will show you how.
-Download my essential cheat sheet, "10 Ways to Stay Fully Focused when Speaking."
+Download my free cheat sheet, "10 Ways to Stay Fully Focused when Speaking."